Hoodoo (geology): Occurrence

 In French, the formations are called demoiselles coiffées (ladies with hairdos) or cheminées de fées (fairy chimneys) and several are found in the Alpes-de-Haute-Provence; one of the best-known examples is the formation called Demoiselles Coiffées de Pontis.

-The hoodoo stones on the northern coast of Taiwan are unusual for their coastal setting.
+The hoodoo stones of Yehliu on the northern coast of Taiwan are unusual for their coastal setting.
 The stones formed as the seabed rose rapidly out of the ocean during the Miocene epoch.
 Efforts have been made to slow the erosion in the case of iconic specimens in Wanli.

-The Awa Sand Pillars in Tokushima Prefecture, Japan, are hoodoos made from layers of compacted gravel and sandstone.
+The Awa Sand Pillars found in Tokushima Prefecture, Japan, are hoodoos made from layers of compacted gravel and sandstone.